Bishop Challoner Catholic School: Headteachers and executive principals

-Catherine Myers, OBE

-The Collegiate "Learning Village" project was the brain-child of Catherine Myers, the headteacher of Bishop Challoner from 1992 to 2010 when she retired.
+The Collegiate "Learning Village" project was the idea of Catherine Myers, the headteacher of Bishop Challoner from 1992 to 2010 when she retired.
 Born in Glasgow in 1945, Mrs Myers "transformed [the school] beyond all recognition... as its first lay head after an era of nuns".
 Myers made many changes to the systems and leadership, but "besides these structural revolutions, however, her greatest challenge [was] to oversee a complete reversal in the school's culture."
-Joining Bishop Challoner Girls' School in 1992, having been a deputy head at St Joseph's School in Blackheath, Myers planned beyond just this one school.
 By 2001, "the nearby Catholic boys' school Blessed John Roach had failed its Ofsted inspection and was closed down and Mrs Myers pushed through the idea with the Diocese to transform Bishop Challoner into the country's first federated school - a girls' school, a boys' school and a sixth-form college, all run separately, but under the control of one executive head."

-In July 2009, Myers was named London's "Headteacher of the Year" reported the East London Advertiser newspaper.
-She earlier received an award from the Lithuanian government for her work with pupils coming from the Baltic republic.The Catholic publication The Tablet wrote in 2010, "You could call Catherine Myers a mutation in evolutionary terms.
+The Catholic publication The Tablet wrote in 2010, "You could call Catherine Myers a mutation in evolutionary terms.
 When in 2001 Bishop Challoner Catholic Collegiate School in east London was appointed the country’s first federated school, she became the first of a new species of executive head teacher."
 In 2009, she was shortlisted for the 2009 Secondary School Head of the Year at the UK Teaching Awards.

 In early February 2010, Myers was appointed to the Papal Order of St Gregory the Great, becoming a Dame of St Gregory (DSG).
 In 2008, she was awarded a national honour (Order of Merits to Lithuania: ‘UZ Nuopelnus Lietuvai’) by the Lithuanian Government for her "services to education for the Lithuanian community."